Course/HaskDB/refs/disk_based_transactions.md

 # Transactions in Databases (Atleast 5 slides)

+* serializabilty

+* In a serial schedule, each transaction is performed in its entirety in serial order.
+There is no interleaving.

+* DEFINITION: A schedule S is said to be serial if, for every transaction T participating in the schedule, all the operations of T are executed consecutively in the schedule; otherwise, the schedule is called nonserial.

 # Transactions in Databases (Atleast 5 slides)

+* Why we like Interleafing

+* In a serial schedule, if a transaction waits for an I/O operation to complete, idle CPU time is generated and wasted for lack of use.

+* Other transactions may also be in line waiting for the completion of a transaction.

+* For these reasons, serial schedules are generally considered unacceptable in practice.

+* Interleaving could improve the use of the CPU cycles.

 # Transactions in Databases (Atleast 5 slides)